 Rape is not a crime that anyone wants to believe can happen to them.
 However, it can happen to anyone regardless of age, race, or sex, and it can occur just as easily in a park or alleyway as it can in a car or dormitory room.
-The most common form of rape is date rape, and some researchers estimate that date rape accounts for 50-70 percent of all reported rapes in the United States.
+The most common form of rape is date rape, and some researchers estimate that date rape accounts for 50-75% of all reported rapes in the United States.

 Avoid becoming a rape victim

 - Secure and lock your car and home.
 Keep a large flashlight, two quarters, a map of the city you are in and $5-$10 in your car.
 The flashlight can be used as a light or weapon; the quarters are for the use of a pay phone; and the money is for car emergencies.
 Never open your door to a stranger or tell them you are alone.

 - Avoid unsafe situations and strangers.
 If you are being followed, go to the nearest police or fire department, or any place where people will be.
 Try to walk in groups at night.